Thousands of new products launch every month. Yet only a fraction of those gets enough traction to be considered successful.

 You’ve seen it before: Awesome products that launch with a bang and then couldn’t achieve enough traction to make the numbers pencil out.
 Many entrepreneurs don’t thoroughly understand how they will acquire customers and then how much those customers will cost to acquire.

 The rule of thumb is simple: A customer’s acquisition cost needs to be significantly less than their lifetime value.
 Yet so many entrepreneurs go in blind on these basic metrics when launching products.
-Fortunately there are easy and inexpensive experiments that you can use to test acquisition cost.
+Fortunately, there are easy and inexpensive experiments that you can use to test acquisition costs.

 At ProductPlan, before we had written any line of code, we set up a landing page.
 This primitive website was designed to test whether anyone was searching for software like ours and to learn whether the messaging we had defined resonated with our target audience.